Leadership

 Committees

-Under the leadership of Dr. Rena D’Souza (NIDCR), Dr. Reiko Toyama (NICHD), Dr. Mia Rochelle Lowden (NINR), and Ms. Rosalina Bray (OD), the WoCC is charged with addressing the unique challenges facing women scientists of color as they enter and advance their careers.
-To promote visibility and recognition of women scientists of color, the WoCC has successfully nominated over a dozen exceptional women researchers for the prestigious NIH Director’s Wednesday Afternoon Lecture Series (WALS).
-The WoCC created the Women of Color Research Network (WoCRN) to provide support and information about the NIH grants process, advice on career development, and a venue for networking and sharing information.
+Under the leadership of Dr. Rena D’Souza (NIDCR), Dr. Reiko Toyama (NICHD), Dr. Mia Rochelle Lowden (NINR), Ms. Rosalina Bray (OD), and , and Dr. Precilla Belin (NCI), the WOCC is charged with addressing the unique challenges facing women scientists of color as they enter and advance their careers.
+To promote visibility and recognition of women scientists of color, the WOCC has successfully nominated over a dozen exceptional women researchers for the prestigious NIH Director’s Wednesday Afternoon Lecture Series (WALS).
+The WOCC created the Women of Color Research Network (WoCRN) to provide support and information about the NIH grants process, advice on career development, and a venue for networking and sharing information.
 The WOCRN LinkedIn group has over 1,300 members.
-In addition, in 2022, the WoCC launched a forum within NIH to discuss “Navigating the Path to Success for Women Scientists.”
+In addition, in 2022, the WOCC launched a forum within NIH to discuss “Navigating the Path to Success for Women Scientists.”

 Partnerships Committee